edose/pylcg/README.md

 Same with grid and error bars: change the check boxes and it updates immediately.

-###Additional Features
+### Additional Features

-The whole pylcg window is resizeable!
-Drag and drop the (say) right bottom corner of the whole window to resize the plot.
+**_Plots are resizeable!_** Drag and drop the (say) right bottom corner of the whole window to resize the plot.
 You can shrink it small enough to fit easily in a laptop screen, or make it as large as you can stand (but note: the axes and data points don't grow with the screen).

 To see the **_VSX record_** for the current star, click the "VSX" button.
 A populated VSX search page will appear in your browser.